CocoaConf Chicago: Sessions

 iOS 2D Game Development Workshop

 This workshop is for people who are past the basics of iOS development and are interested in developing 2D games.
 When you finish, you will have developed two mini-games and have an understanding of how to prototype and test game ideas and mechanics.
-We will also cover how to integrate physics and Apple's Game Center into your programs.
+We will also cover how to prototype physics games and integrate Apple's Game Center and Game Kit device communication into your apps.

 When we are done you will be able to: